 In theology, everything is connected.
-One doctrine implies another and seemingly innocuous modifications in the order of arguments, or the way we proceed methodologically, can lead to surprising conclusions and unfortunate results.
+One doctrine implies another and unless we’re careful, seemingly innocuous modifications in the order of arguments, or the way we proceed methodologically, can lead to surprising conclusions and unfortunate results.
 In the wake of Barth’s trinitarian revolution in mainstream theology, many 20th century theologians have argued that just such a process happened in classical theology when it comes to the doctrine of God.

 But is that necessarily the case?
 Does a decision to treat the divine nature or being prior to treating the doctrine of the Trinity necessarily result in a sub-trinitarian doctrine of God?
 Herman Bavinck actually faced that argument about 30 years before the Barthian revolution, answering the objection in the negative and defending the classical ordering in theology:

 In the work of some theologians the locus of the Trinity precedes that of the attributes of God; and Frank even has serious objections to the reverse order.
 If treating the attributes of God before the doctrine of the Trinity implied a desire to gradually proceed from “natural” to “revealed” theology, from a natural to the Christian concept of God, then this procedure would undoubtedly be objectionable.
 But this is by no means the case.
 In the doctrine of the attributes of God the tradition includes the treatment of the divine nature as it is revealed us in Scripture, is confessed by the Christian faith, and exists–as will be evident in the locus of the Trinity–in a threefold manner.
-In order for us to understan in the locus of the Trinity that Father, Son, and Spirit share in the same divine nature, it is necessary for us to know what the divine nature comprises and in what ways it differs from every created nature.
+In order for us to understand in the locus of the Trinity that Father, Son, and Spirit share in the same divine nature, it is necessary for us to know what the divine nature comprises and in what ways it differs from every created nature.

 And this is not merely a matter of logical ordering that classical theologians have come up because of their own prior methodological preferences.
 In this, they only follow Scripture:

 In the matter of order, too, Scripture is our model.
 In Scripture, the nature of God is shown earlier and more clearly that his trinitarian existence.
 The Trinity is not clearly revealed until we get to the New Testament.
 The names of YHWH and Elohim precede those of Father, Son, and Spirit.
 The first thing Scripture teaches us concerning God is that he has a free, independent existence and life of his own that is distinct from all creatures.
-He has a being (“nature”, “substance”, “essence”) of his own, not in distinction from his atributes, but coming to the fore and disclosing itself in all his perfections and attributes.
+He has a being (“nature”, “substance”, “essence”) of his own, not in distinction from his attributes, but coming to the fore and disclosing itself in all his perfections and attributes.

 —Reformed Dogmatics Volume 2: God and Creation, pp. 149-150

-From there goes on to substantiate and develop with extensive biblical argumentation the doctrine of the independence of God at the head of his discussion of the attributes.
+From there Bavinck goes on to substantiate and develop with extensive biblical argumentation the doctrine of the independence of God at the head of his discussion of the attributes.

 Now, I won’t say that critics like Moltmann and Gunton haven’t had some real beefs worth looking at.
 I almost never want to play the Greek card, but I’ll admit there are times when I read a classical bit of theology and think there’s a bit of the gap between their doctrine of God and their doctrine of the Trinity.
 Nor will I necessarily fault any modern theologians who’ve chosen to reverse the order and treat the Trinity first.
 I’m a bit partial to the method myself.